 Two multicenter, randomized, double-blind, placebo-controlled trials assessed the efficacy of subcutaneous implants containing 16 mg of afamelanotide.
-Patients in the European Union (74 patients) and the United States (94 patients) were randomly assigned, in a 1:1 ratio, to receive a subcutaneous implant containing either afamelanotide or placebo every 60 days (a total of five implants in the European Union study and three in the U.S. study).
+Patients in the European Union (74 patients) and the United States (94 patients) were randomly assigned, in a 1:1 ratio, to receive a subcutaneous implant containing either afamelanotide or placebo every 60 days (a total of five implants in the European Union study and three in the U.S study).
 The two trials differed in the number of days of follow-up, the time windows within a day in which time spent outdoors was recorded, and how the amount of time spent in direct sunlight on each day was characterized.
 The type and duration of sun exposure, number and severity of phototoxic reactions, and adverse events were recorded over the respective 180-day and 270-day study periods.
 The primary efficacy end point was the number of hours of direct exposure to sunlight without pain.

-In the European Union study, 38 received 16 mg of afamelanotide administered subcutaneously every two months, 36 received vehicle.
+In the European Union study, 38 received 16 mg of afamelanotide administered subcutaneously every 2 months, 36 received vehicle.
 Subjects received five implants and were followed for 270 days.
 On each study day, subjects recorded the number of hours spent outdoors between 10 a.m. and 3 p.m., whether "most of the day" was spent in direct sunlight, shade, or a combination of both, and whether they experienced any phototoxic pain that day.
 The primary endpoint was the total number of hours over 270 days spent outdoors between 10 a.m. and 3 p.m. on days with no pain for which "most of the day" was spent in direct sunlight.
 This analysis does not include sun exposure on days for which subjects reported spending time in a combination of both direct sunlight and shade.
-The median total number of hours over 270 days spent outdoors between 10 am and 3 p.m. on days with no pain for which "most of the day" was spent in direct sunlight and shade.
-The median total number of hours over 270 days spent outdoors between 10 am and 3 p.m. on days with no pain for which "most of the day" was spent in direct sunlight was 6.0 hours for subjects in the afamelanotide group and 0.75 hours for subjects in the vehicle group.
+The median total number of hours over 270 days spent outdoors between 10 a.m. and 3 p.m. on days with no pain for which "most of the day" was spent in direct sunlight was 6.0 hours for subjects in the afamelanotide group and 0.75 hours for subjects in the vehicle group.